Hank and Asha

-Hank and Asha is a 2013 comedy-romance directed by James E. Duff, and produced and co-written by James E. Duff and Julia Morrison.
+Hank and Asha is a 2013 comedy-romance film directed by James E. Duff, and produced and co-written by James E. Duff and Julia Morrison.
 The film stars Mahira Kakkar and Andrew Pastides.
 It premiered in competition at the 2013 Slamdance Film Festival where it won the Audience Award for Best Narrative Feature, and was later acquired for US distribution by FilmRise.

 Plot

 Asha (Mahira Kakkar), born and raised in India, is studying abroad in Prague.
 She longs for deeper connections with people at a time in her life when everything is about to change.
 Hank (Andrew Pastides), a filmmaker and lonely new transplant to New York City, is still reeling from a romantic breakup, and facing increasing pressure from his parents to return to North Carolina to rescue the failing family business.

 When Asha sees Hank’s documentary at a film festival, she feels inspired to send him a video message.
 Intrigued, Hank responds in kind.
 Their friendship develops through an unconventional video correspondence, and as their relationship intensifies, they must decide whether or not to take a chance on meeting face to face.

 ‘Hank and Asha’ is a subjectively told cross-cultural love story that explores themes of isolation, identity, and the universal appeal of entertaining life’s what-ifs.